wcolts2000/unit_testing/testing.md

 ### Packages of Interest

--puppeteer - headless browser by google
+- puppeteer - headless browser by google
--jsdom - in js version of the dom without browser
+- jsdom - in js version of the dom without browser